Published: March 8, 2023 | Last Updated: May 30, 2024

 Overall impression

-The book (whose title is too long to mention and should not be spoken out loudly) is a must-read for independent filmmakers who want to have their film seen by an audience on the film festival circuit.
+The book (whose title is too long to mention and should not be spoken out loudly) is a must-read for independent filmmakers who want their films seen by an audience on the film festival circuit.

 Anthony has decades of experience as a production company owner, festival director, and independent filmmaker.